GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 ])
 ```

+For more details on how to debug apps using Firebase Analytics, see [here](/posts/firebase-analytics-debugging/).

 ### Measurement Protocol

 The Measurement Protocol (MP) is a tool for sending event data directly to Google Analytics servers via HTTP requests, enabling enriching web and app interactions with server-side data.